 Joy and celebration should fill the home when a new child joins your family.
-But there are cases where sadness, fear and anxiety dominate the day.
-This is because sometimes our children are the victim of a birth injuries.
+But there are cases where sadness, fear, and anxiety dominate the day.
+This is because sometimes our children are the victim of a birth injury.
 While advances in medical care and better training and attentiveness of doctors and nurses have brought down the incidence of birth injuries over the past decade (just below 0.2% of births in the U.S. in 2012 experienced some form of birth injury), the numbers are of little comfort to those families with a child injured at birth.
-They will likely face a wide range of emotions: heartache, anger, frustration, guilt, sadness, and, of course anxiety over an uncertain future for their child and their family.
+They will likely face a wide range of emotions: heartache, anger, frustration, guilt, sadness, and, of course, anxiety over an uncertain future for their child and their family.
 This is why understanding the cause of your child’s injury is so important.

 …not all birth injuries are the result of medical malpractice.
 Sometimes despite a doctor’s or hospital’s best efforts babies get injured.

 Let me say at the outset that not all birth injuries are the result of medical malpractice.
 Sometimes despite a doctor’s or hospital’s best efforts babies get injured.
 This, of course, doesn’t lessen your hurt and pain but it may limit some of the options you have to protect and provide for your child’s future.
 (If you absolutely know that you fall into this category, please, please, please understand that there are still many reasons for hope, and there are resources available to help you plan your child’s future.
 Go here to download a whitepaper that discusses your options).